tezos-codec-generator/tezos-data-model/README.md

 ### Internal Approach and Abstraction

-As of the current iteration of the `rust_runtime` library, the details of `Encode` and `Decode` are refined beyond the bare minimum methods listed above, and in turn rely on other definitions in the library to be used effectively.
+As of the current iteration of the `tedium` library, the details of `Encode` and `Decode` are refined beyond the bare minimum methods listed above, and in turn rely on other definitions in the library to be used effectively.
 Those methods, and the constructs they rely upon, are listed below: